• Skip to primary navigation

 Popular throughout the Caribbean and particularly in Jamaica, jerk chicken is a sensational dish gaining even more worldwide recognition.

-Locals celebrate it not only for its exquisite taste but also because the recipe is a living testament to their survival and conquest against European colonizers.
+Locals celebrate it not only for its excellent taste but also because the recipe is a living proof to their survival and conquest against European colonizers.

 Every bite of a jerk chicken is filled with rich flavor.